axbjos/inet4031-phpcrudecrud-vagrant/README.md

 - Vagrant http://vagrantup.com
 - Virtualbox http://virtualbox.org

-### M1/M2 aka Apple Silicon Macs:
+### M1/M2/M3/M4 aka Apple Silicon Macs:

 - VMware Fusion for Apple Silicon
 - Vagrant
 - Vagrant VMware Utility
 - Vagrant VMware Provider

+As of November 2024 Vagrant does not work with the Apple Silicon Version of VirtualBox (I can't get it to work anyway).
+The "bent" 24.04 cross-platform box, Vagrant, and VMware Fusion do seem to work.

-Consult the Vagrant Documentation
+Consult the Vagrant Documentation if Necessary

-As of Oct 18, 2022, an unlimited free version of VMware Fusion for Apple Silicon is available.

-Also as of Oct 18, 2022, there are all sorts of "gotchas" running Vagrant and VMware Fusion for Apple Silicon together.

 ---